menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 You must be logged in as a user with privileges to administer DNS in order to add a DNS server.

 .. note::
-  For information on adding a DNS server on a Men & Mice Appliance, refer to Appliance Management.
+  For information on adding a DNS server on a Men&Mice Appliance, refer to Appliance Management.

 .. image:: ../../images/console-dns-add-server.png
   :width: 50%